Redevelopment of domestic abuse statistics: user survey 2024

 We asked

 The Office for National Statistics (ONS) undertook a user engagement exercise to collect feedback on the redevelopment of domestic abuse statistics for the Crime Survey for England and Wales (CSEW).
-This took place between 3 December 2024 and 5 January 2025 and was published alongside our Redevelopment of domestic abuse statistics: research update December 2024 and trial outputs.
+This took place between 3 December 2024 and 5 January 2025 and was the final part of wider engagement with stakeholders to seek views on our redevelopment proposals.
+A user feedback survey was published alongside Redevelopment of domestic abuse statistics: research update December 2024 which detailed our extensive analysis and trial outputs.

-For more information, please see the overview section of the survey page.
+For more information, please see the overview section of this user survey page, below.

 You said